connor-c19/PY4E/Chapter_3/notes.md

 ## Constants

-- Constants are fixed values, such as: letters, numbers, or strings.
+- Constants are fixed values, such as letters, numbers, or strings.

   - `23`, `'c'`, `"cucumber"`